 Time & place

-Seoul Food & Hotel – The trade fair to visit for food & agricultural products
+Seoul Food & Hotel – Food & Agricultural Products

-Seoul Food & Hotel is one of the biggest food fairs in Korea and was visited by almost 41000 people in 2013.
-The fair is located just 20 minutes from Seoul in the city of Goyang and attracts professionals from all over the world.
+Seoul Food & Hotel is one of the biggest food fairs in Korea and visited by tens of thousands of people yearly.
+The fair is located just 20 minutes from Seoul and in the city of Goyang.

 Time & place